-Dweck defines a fixed mindset, they often perform poorly academically, especially as school work gets harder.
-They often give up when faced with challenges (i.e learning a new skill like playing an instrument) because they believe that they lack the talent to do something.
+When kids have a fixed mindset, they often perform poorly academically, especially as school work gets harder.
+They give up when faced with challenges (i.e learning a new skill like playing an instrument) because they believe that they lack the talent to do something.

 On the other hand, Dweck defines a growth mindset as the belief that success is based on hard work, training, and perseverance.
 People with a growth mindset believe that they can learn and do almost anything with commitment, dedication, and hard work.

 How To Create A Growth Mindset Home Environment

-For example, when children come from a home environment in which they are taught that abilities such as intelligence and talent are abilities you are born with and are completely based on genetics, children tend to develop a fixed mindset.
+For example, when children come from a home environment in which they learn that abilities such as intelligence and talent are abilities you are born with and are completely based on genetics, they tend to develop a fixed mindset.

 So how do parents cultivate a home environment that develops and reinforces a growth mindset?
 Here are some strategies parents can implement immediately to create a growth mindset home environment.